celo-org/celo-monorepo/packages/sdk/contractkit/README.md

 #### Stand Alone Wrappers

-You can also initialize contracts directly.
+You can also initialize contracts wrappers directly.
 They require a `Connection`:

 ```typescript
 // MiniContractKit only gives access to a limited set of Contracts, so we import Multisig